omar-elmaria/python_scrapy_airflow_pipeline/README.md

 ENV PYTHONPATH="$PYTHONPATH:/opt/airflow/python_scrapy_airflow_pipeline"
 ```

-- You will also need to add the following parameters to the **.env file** within the Airflow directory if you haven't already.
-Note that this might be different from the .env file you used in the first part.
+- You will also need to add the following parameters to a **.env file** within the Airflow directory if you haven't already.
+Note that this might be different from the .env file you used in the first part of this guide.
 ```
 AIRFLOW_IMAGE_NAME=apache/airflow:2.3.4
 AIRFLOW_UID=50000